This is a free and open to the public event (in person event only)

 For details, please visit here and download the sample information PDF package.

-Event is held at Orange Coast College, near Planetarium.
+Event is held at Orange Coast College, Building 40, Astronomy House.

 Parking is $5.35 for a virtual daily parking permit and can only be paid online or by app at this time.
 There is no kiosk at the parking lot.